hashicorp/terraform-aws-vault/modules/update-certificate-store/README.md

 # Update Certificate Store

-This folder contains a script for adding a trusted, TLS certificate to an OS's certificate store.
-This allows you to establish TLS connections to services that use that TLS cert without getting x509 certificate errors.
+This folder contains a script for adding a trusted, Certificate Authority (CA) certificate to an OS's certificate store.
+This allows you to establish TLS connections to services that use TLS certs signed by that CA without getting x509 certificate errors.
 This script has been tested on the following operating systems:

 * Ubuntu 16.04
 * Amazon Linux

 There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.

+If you're unfamiliar with how TLS certificates work, check out the [Background section](/modules/private-tls-cert#background).